MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-job-killjob.md

 ---
-Description: 'A method to kill this job and any underlying processes, and to remove any 'dangling' associations.
-This method is deprecated; use RequestChangeState instead.' ms.assetid: 'b116631f-34b8-43ed-9c17-062b5e6058d0'
+Description: A method to kill this job and any underlying processes, and to remove any dangling associations.
+This method is deprecated; use RequestChangeState instead. ms.assetid: b116631f-34b8-43ed-9c17-062b5e6058d0
-title: 'KillJob method of the CIM\_Job class'
+title: KillJob method of the CIM\_Job class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # KillJob method of the CIM\_Job class